j605/blog/content/post/shorts/Using DNSOverTLS with Unbound.md

   auto-trust-anchor-file: trusted-key.key # Auto-update the trust anchors, used for DNSSEC
  root-hints: root.hints # download root.hints from https://www.internic.net/domain/named.cache
 ```
-It is important to take care of the permission of the directory so unbound can read and write to it.
+It is important we take care of directory permissions so unbound can read and write to it.
 You may have to manually change ownership of `/etc/unbound` using `chown`.
 Before starting the service, make sure to change `/etc/resolv.conf` to use the local nameserver run by unbound.
 ```conf
 # /etc/resolv.conf
 nameserver 127.0.0.1
 ```
-This step also requires some care if your distribution is handling this using `NetworkManager`, `systemd-resolved` or `openresolvconf`.
+This step also requires some care if your distribution is handling DNS using `NetworkManager`, `systemd-resolved` or `openresolvconf`.
-Refer to your distribution specific documentation on how to handle this if you are unsure.
+For `NetworkManager`, refer to configuration related to DNS in the [“main section”](https://developer.gnome.org/NetworkManager/stable/NetworkManager.conf.html).
+In the case of `systemd-resolved`, I would suggest you to just disable and import any local network related settings into unbound.
+In `openresolvconf`, we can use it with unbound as a [subscriber](https://jlk.fjfi.cvut.cz/arch/manpages/man/core/openresolv/resolvconf.conf.5.en#SUBSCRIBER_OPTIONS).
 After this is done, start the unbound service and check the logs for errors if any.
 You can use `drill` or `dig` to do DNS testing from the terminal.
 For example,
 ```